pupilos-dev/cashback-platform/README.md

 # CashBack Platform
-This is a web platform that displays offers to users, offers created by administrators, Users are able to choose the best offer and shop in order to receive cashback.
+This is a web platform that displays offers to Members, offers created by administrators.
+Members are able to choose the best offer and shop in order to receive cashback.

 ### Ruby version
 ```